-- a combination of short- and long-term compensation; - a combination of equity- and cash-based compensation; - multiple performance metrics; - relative performance metrics; - robust financial control policies and audit practices; - caps for potential amounts earned under annual and long-term incentive plans; - a clawback policy; - a prohibition against hedging transactions or pledging of shares; - multi-year vesting periods for equity awards; - stock ownership requirements for senior officers; - utilizing an independent compensation consultant to review executive incentive plans; - approval of performance criteria, as well as performance results by the Compensation Committee that consists of only independent Directors; and - review of peer groups by an independent compensation consultant and the Compensation Committee.
+- a combination of short- and long-term compensation; - a combination of equity- and cash-based compensation; - multiple performance metrics; - relative performance metrics; - robust financial control policies and audit practices; - caps for potential amounts earned under annual and long-term incentive plans; - a robust clawback policy; - a prohibition against hedging transactions or pledging of shares; - multi-year vesting periods for equity awards; - stock ownership requirements for senior officers; - utilizing an independent compensation consultant to advise the Compensation Committee; - approval of performance criteria, as well as performance results, by the Compensation Committee that consists of only independent Directors; and - review of peer groups by an independent compensation consultant and the Compensation Committee.

-The most recent risk management evaluation was provided to the Compensation Committee in January 2019.
+The most recent risk management evaluation was provided to the Compensation Committee in January 2020.
 Based on the information provided and the Compensation Committee's knowledge of the compensation policies and practices of the Company, the Compensation Committee agreed with management's conclusion that the risks arising from the Company's compensation plans and practices are not reasonably likely to have a material adverse effect on the Company.

-The Nominating/Corporate Governance Committee is responsible for overseeing risks associated with corporate governance and reviews corporate governance matters at least once a year.
-In connection with this responsibility, the Nominating/Corporate Governance Committee annually reviews the Company's Corporate Governance Guidelines and their implementation.
+The Nominating/Corporate Governance Committee is responsible for overseeing risks associated with corporate governance, social and environmental issues, and reviews these matters at least once a year.
+In connection with this responsibility, the Nominating/Corporate Governance Committee annually reviews the Company's Corporate Governance Guidelines and their implementation, and oversees the Company's Corporate Social Responsibility Committee.